 Traditionally with Google, 2-legged OAuth is for administrator-managed applications, in that an administrator grants access to an application like Tripit to access data for the Google service for ALL users in their domain.
 Common data requested for access include: Groups Provisioning, User Provisioning, Calendar, and Contacts.

-3-legged OAuth usually refers to user-managed applications, where a user in a domain can download individual apps from the G Suite Marketplace and install them with their managed Google account.
+3-legged OAuth usually refers to user-managed applications, where a user in a domain can download individual apps from the Google Workspace Marketplace and install them with their managed Google account.
 However, the security section lets you see which 3rd-party applications your users have granted access to their Google data, and gives you the ability to revoke 3-legged OAuth 2.0 tokens.